vionya/nvim-rich-presence/README.md

 Notes:
 * `nvimsence.rs` is currently a WIP project
 * Installation currently requires compilation after downloading.
 A future goal is to distribute pre-compiled binaries to simplify the installation process
+  * Pre-compiled binaries should be included in releases.
+Ideally, an install script will simplify this further soon